sundrio/sundrio/annotations/builder/readme.md

 ### Generating Builders

-On any POJO you can add the `@Buildable` annotation on a single constructor.
+On any POJO you can add the `@Buildable` annotation on the class or on a single constructor.
 On compile time a builder will get generated that will contain methods for all of the constructor arguments (or all properties that have a getter and a setter).

+#### Structural requirements

+The fields exposed to the builder need to have:

+- getters
+- setters or setable through the `all arguments constructor` or the annotated one.

+Fields and constructor arguments need to match exactly.
+Autoboxing is not supported.

+##### Lombok

+Getters, setters and cosntructors annotated with lombok are meant to work as of 0.100.1.
+**Note** `@AllArgsConstructor` will be only respsected for class with no superclass.

 For example:

 ```java